sagemathinc/cocalc/src/dev/project/README.md

 ## The servers

-Type

-    ./tmux-start-all

-to create a single tmux session with each of the servers running.
-Alternatively, explicitly start each of the following scripts in their own terminal session (they will run in the foreground):
+Explicitly start each of the following scripts in their own terminal session (they will run in the foreground).
+Make sure to set the environment with `source smc-env` first:

 - `./start_rethinkdb.py`